calom/not-boring-python/learningNotes/Ch4Lists/chapter4-lists.md

 Adding values - append() and insert()
 - those are list methods only (not for strings, integers)
-- list.append(item) = adds new item afetr last index
+- list.append(item) = adds new item after last index
 - list.insert(index, item) = adds value at an index moving forward all other items from that index further

 Removing with remove()